 What about other countries

-I found this rather useful map that allowed me to find out that most of our European partners also set the voting age at 18.
+I found this rather useful map that allowed me to find out that most of our European neighbours also set the voting age at 18.

-The exceptions I found were Austria, Malta, Jersey, Guernsey and the Isle of Man where the age is 16.
+The exceptions are Austria, Malta, Jersey, Guernsey and the Isle of Man where the age is 16.

 In fact, globally the voting age is overwhelmingly set at 18 years old.